Episode 4 – Issues.

+Liquid's left hand punched him in the nuts.
+A spasm from his brain caused him to do the splits against his will.
 The crowd then began taking sides on who they wanted to take over the body.
-Liquid was able to judge that more people were on Ocelot's side because the chant for the Russian dude to win was louder than the one for the British guy.
-For some reason the little audience had also spontaneously come up with names for the two personalties.
+Liquid was able to judge that more people were on Ocelot's side because the chants for the grandpa to win were louder than the one for the British guy.
+For some reason the little audience had also spontaneously come up with names for the two personalities.
 People referred to Ocelot as Jimmy and they gave Liquid the name of Bruce.

-"Wow, this guy's really good!" some barely legal teen said.
+"Wow, this guy's really good!" some teenage girl said.

-"Shut up, we're supposed to be sworn to silence!" the other guard with him chided.
+"Shut up, we're supposed to be sworn to silence!" the other guard with him said.

-"You both shut up, we're breaking the oath!" the third one hissed.
+"You both shut up, we're breaking the oath!" the third one exclaimed.

 "Damn it!" all three guards said together.